The purpose of any persuasive writing text is to persuade the reader of a particular point of view or to take a specific course of action.

 Before your students will be able to produce their own well-written advertisements, they’ll need to be well-versed in all the tricks up the skilful salesperson’s sleeves.

-One of the most productive ways for students to do this is through a process of reverse engineering.
+One of the most productive ways for students to do this is through reverse engineering.

-Organize your students into small groups or pairs and distribute a selection of print advertisements gleaned from various sources such as magazines, newspapers, and posters.
+Organize your students into small groups or pairs and distribute print advertisements gleaned from various sources such as magazines, newspapers, and posters.
 You could also show projections of some sample advertisements projected onto the whiteboard to facilitate this exercise.

 Now, ask the students to examine the advertisements and answer the following question: